 Some of the bigger and more established auction houses may come with larger fees.
 However, their reputation, knowledge and database of potential bidders may well be worth the higher cost.

 It is also worth researching auctioneers which specialise in the type of property you are selling, be it size, era or condition.

-Contact a shortlist of auction houses and provide them with a description of your property.
+Contact auction houses and provide them with a description of your property.
 They will then be able to tell you if your property is suitable for auction and discuss a reserve price.
 At this point, the auctioneers will arrange to inspect your property.